Particular/docs.particular.net/transports/msmq/routing-extensibility_content_msmqtransport_[1,).partial.md

 snippet: RoutingExtensibility-Instances

-The `sourceKey` uniquely identifies this specific mapping source and must be unique.
+`sourceKey` uniquely identifies the mapping source so that it can be modified and must be unique.

 Note: The entire source will be replaced by the code above so all known instance mappings must be added.